elastic/apm-agent-nodejs/DEVELOPMENT.md

         # OR: replace all this with a suitable call to
         #     'python3 scripts/compose.py start ...'

+    Note: There is an easier way with "ELASTIC_STACK_VERSION=...
+    APM_AGENT_NODEJS_VERSION=... make start-env" I believe.
+See the README.

 4. Run the test suite:

         pytest tests/agent/test_nodejs.py -v